-Rathore et al. [34] [25] used SD technique to evaluate interactions among foodgrains transportation variables such as inventory level, labour availability, transportation capacity, and backlog order in the presence of key significant risks such as inappropriate transportation route selection, delay in information sharing, theft, labour strike, and other risk factors as listed in Table 1.
-It is clear that based on FSCs types and characteristics, the risks involved in variant studies can be varied.
-Regarding dairy products selected for this study, Zhu and Krikke [35][26] have done great research addressing those sorts of risk factors that can occur after an outbreak, such as COVID-19.
-Zhu and Krikke [35][26] argued that the product shortage due to capacity distributions for producers and logistics service providers that can lead to post-disaster hoarding could be considered the possible outcomes of an outbreak for dairy products such as milk, butter, and cheese.
-They have applied SD simulation to identify the dominant loops promoting domestic demand generation.
-Arwani et al. [36][27] also examined the impact of adulteration risks in milk processing industry in Indonesia.
+Rathore et al. [34] used the SD technique to evaluate interactions among foodgrains transportation variables such as inventory level, labour availability, transportation capacity, and backlog order in the presence of key significant risks such as inappropriate transportation route selection, delay in information sharing, theft, labour strike, and other risk factors as listed in Table 1.
+It is clear that based on FSCs types and characteristics, the risks reported in different research works vary.
+Zhu and Krikke [35] have conducted a piece of research addressing those sorts of risk factors that can occur after an outbreak, such as COVID-19.
+Zhu and Krikke [35] argue that product shortage due to capacity distributions for producers and logistics service providers that can lead to post-disaster hoarding could be considered the possible outcomes of an outbreak for dairy products such as milk, butter, and cheese.
+They have applied SD to identify the dominant loops promoting domestic demand generation.
+Arwani et al. [36] also examined the impact of contamination risk in milk processing industry in Indonesia.
 In this study, the impact of adulteration risks on different factors such as quality of products, shipping price, supply chain transparency, and raw materials prices.
-Arwani et al. [36][27] used SD modelling for the risks associated with milk processing supply chain and evaluated the complex problems for variables considered in their model.
-However, two important simulation and sensitivity analysis phases are missing in Arwani et al. [36][27] study.
-In addition, Orjuela-Castro et al. [37][28] examined a case study of mango supply chain in Cundinamarca-Bogotá using SD method.
-Their research investigated the impact of seasonality and demand discrepancy on the mango supply chain, particularly on logistics performance.
+Arwani et al. [36] used SD modelling for the risks associated with milk processing supply chain and evaluated the complex problems for variables considered in their model.
+However, two important simulation and sensitivity analysis phases are missing in the study by Arwani et al. [36] .
+In addition, Orjuela-Castro et al. [37] examined a case study of mango supply chain in Cundinamarca-Bogotá using SD method.
+Their research investigated the impact of seasonality and demand discrepancy on mango supply chain, particularly on logistics performance.
 Other risk factors that have been covered in recent literature include food quality, price, lack of transparency, production capacity, seasonality problem, operational costs, supply and demand risks, macro-level risks and food security issues, as represented in Table 1.
 The following studies and identified risk factors are the basis for the problem articulation section in this study.
 In this research, SD modelling has been applied to analyse the dynamic interplay of risks in a cheese supply chain over three different main processes (i.e., productions, transportation, and retail), and a wider range of risks is considered, including internal and external risk factors as represented in Figure 6.

 Table 1.
-Summary of the supply chain risk management assessment literature adapted from [38][29]
+Summary of the supply chain risk management assessment literature adapted from [38]